+The <anyExt> element contains elements defined by future versions of the present document.

 <establishment-req> element contains the following sub-elements:

 a) <requestor-id>, a mandatory element.
 This element contains a string set to either "sealddclient" or "sealddserver" used to specify the identity of the requestor being either an SDDM-C or an SDDM-S.